 - F3 Uranium Corp.
-Canadian Dollar - Fission Energy Peru S.A.C.
+Canadian Dollar - F4 Uranium Corp Canadian Dollar (inactive and no assets) - Fission Energy Peru S.A.C.
 Peruvian New Sol (inactive and no assets)

 Transactions and balances

 Foreign currency transactions are translated into the Company's functional currency using the exchange rates prevailing at the date of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at exchange rates prevailing at the reporting date are recognized in profit or loss.
 Non-monetary assets and liabilities are translated at their historical costs.